 The qualified dividend tax rate tops out at 20%.
 That’s much lower than the top individual tax rate of 39.6%.
 In addition, if you bring in only dividend income, you can collect up to $38,600 and not have to pay any federal income taxes.
 Taxes eat away at returns, and dividend investing is a great way to pay Uncle Sam less.

 - Dividend Diversification

 Investing is powerful, but don’t put all of your eggs in one basket.
-With dividend investing, you can add stocks to your portfolio that operate in different industries from around the globe.
+With dividend investing, you can add stocks to your portfolio that operate in different industries from around the globe across the Dow Jones, the S&P 500, NASDAQ and more.
 You can find Dividend Aristocrats that operate in sectors such as… industrials, healthcare, energy, consumer staples and many other areas.
 If one industry is struggling, your other dividend stocks can help make up any short-term losses.

 Compound Your Wealth With Dividend Stocks

 Compound interest is one of the most powerful forces for growing your wealth – especially if you own dividend growth stocks.